thriveweb/deking-new/content/pages/about-team.md

       Roly loves a chat, so put the kettle on and be ready to discuss options for your next project, or your last fishing trip!
     name: Roly
-    occupation: Project Manager and Sales
+    occupation: Sales Manager
     profileImage: /images/uploads/img_4257.jpg
     profileImage2: /images/uploads/img_4287.jpg
   - bio: >-
-      Brett has a long background in the home improvement industry with his speciality in metal products which makes him our Patio Roof Guru.

-      You'll find Brett in the weekends exploring the queensland coastline in search of the perfect fishing spot
-    name: Brett
-    occupation: Patio Designer
-    profileImage: /images/uploads/brett.jpg
-    profileImage2: /images/uploads/brett.jpg
-  - bio: >-
       Andrew A.K.A.
-Pants, has been with Deking for 10 plus years and is a veteran of the team.
+Pants, has been with Deking for 15 plus years and is a veteran of the team.
 Pants will work on your project like its his own and loves a challenging project to exercise his carpentry skills!

-      Spare time for Pants involves skateboards and motor racing along with precious moments with his daughter.
+      Spare time for Pants involves skateboards and motor bike riding along with precious moments with his daughter.
     name: Andrew (Pants)
     occupation: Carpenter